foxtrotyoda/java-firststeps/01-command-line/example01/README.md

 ```bash
 javac HelloWorld.java
 ```
-This would result in generating `HelloWorld.java`.
+This would result in generating `HelloWorld.class`.

 ## Run the class